FARHANA3491/Leetcode_2/README.md

-# Leetcode problem number: 290
+## Leetcode problem number: 290
-_Solving second Leetcode problem using python_

-# Word pattern probelem:
+# 2. Word pattern probelem:

 _Given a pattern and a string s, find if s follows the same pattern.
 Here follow means a full match, such that there is a bijection between a letter in pattern and a non-empty word in s._

 ## Sample input and output:
 ##  Input: pattern = "abba", s = "dog cat cat dog"
 ##  Output: true